 It was suggested that companies collaborate with educators and influencers (like headynj.com) for promotion.

-Johnson noted it was a transition for him to become an entrepreneur with limited means in nascent industry versus an executive at a corporation with well-known clients and large budgets in an established business.
+Johnson noted it was a transition for him to become an entrepreneur with limited means in the nascent NJ cannabis industry versus an executive at a corporation with well-known clients and large budgets in an established business.

 Oleg MaryAces of Lock and Key Remedy lamented the state of the CBD industry.